jellyfin-archive/jellyfin-docs/general/administration/reverse-proxy.md

 For Jellyfin, just launch your Jellyfin server with this docker-compose `docker-compose up -d`.

-Note you must change the ${JELLYFIN_DOMAIN} for your domain, like jellyfin.mydomain.xyz for example.
+Note: you must change the ${JELLYFIN_DOMAIN} for your domain, like jellyfin.mydomain.xyz for example.
 If using an HDHomeRun, use network_mode: host, remove the traefik network information for proper building of the yaml.

+Note: Due to a [bug](https://github.com/containous/traefik/issues/5559) in traefik, you cannot dynamically route to containers, you must set a static route in your toml/file.

 ```